JitteryRaptor/project-nevada/trunk/FONV Modules/Core/readme - Project Nevada.txt

 [Cyberware]
 - Added level 14 perk to give 2 more torso implant slots to the player
 - Added level 14 perk to give 2 more head implant slots to the player
+- Added new implant to enable slower bullet time
 - Added a short quest that's started when the player picks up the first implant and completed once the player opens the surgery panel
 - Added new head implant that grants slower bullet time
 - Added restoration of original implant perks if Cyberware is disabled
 - Fixed implant placement in Vault 22 so it still can be obtained after the respective quest

 [Rebalance]
 - Initial release